Updated: May 9

 the price of ackee in london is anti black. £5 for a whole can??? excuse me. i am told it is due to white vegans using it in place of scrambled egg. as vegans we need to be way more conscious of the impact of our food choices. 'colombusing' is a term for what happens when white people 'discover' 'exotic' foods, and i am seeing it happen to plantain chips. we need to be making ethical choices and ensuring that indigenous communities (as well as farmers and fruit pickers) are given the support, respect and appropriate payment. sunland carribean foods in blackhorse lane or ebony status on ig.

 (this is lit on toast though...)

 1 can of callaloo or 1 bunch fresh calalloo, roughly chopped

 1 spring onion, sliced

 1 scotch bonnet (finely chop and remove seeds)

 a few stalks of fresh thyme (about 1tsp dry)

 1. fry the onions until lightly browned and fragrant

-2. add garlic and spring onion for about 1 minute
+3. add the garlic and spring onion for about 1 minute

 3. add everything else, (except the ackee and callaloo) and fry until the tomatoes soften and lose structure. if it sticks add a bit of water or stock.